Algebraic approach to contraction families: Contraction algebras

+by a similar argument to Lemma \ref{lem:relation} (3) (use the equalities of \eqref{eq:bfA} and Proposition \ref{prop:fiber_at_t=0} (1)).
+For (1), we also note that there is a canonical homomorphism $k'\otimes_k\bfA\to \bfB$ by definitions.
+Part (1) (resp.~(3)) now follows from Lemma \ref{lem:smoothI} (1) (resp.~Lemma \ref{lem:smoothII}) through the faithfully flat descent with respect to $k\left[t\right]\subset k\left[\sqrt{t}\right]$. \end{proof}

 As we can easily see in examples, the fiber of $\bfX$ at $t=0$ is disconnected in general even if $X$ is connected.
 This may sometimes cause difficulties in analysis of geometric structures of $\bfX$ (cf.~Section \ref{sec:quotient}).
-We can resolve this problem in practice by taking connected components fiberwisely.
-To be more precise, let $x_0$ be a $\theta$-invariant $k$-point of $X$.
-Regard $x_0$ as a homomorphism $A\to k$ and take its contraction to obtain a $k\left[t\right]$-point $\bfx_0$ of $\bfX$.
-If $X$ is smooth, we can apply \cite[Corollaire (15.6.5)]{MR0217086} to $(\bfX,\bfx_0)$ to obtain an open subscheme of $\bfX$ which we will denote by $\bfX^\circ$ since $\bfX$ is smooth and affine over $k\left[t\right]$.
-Similarly, we define $(X^\theta)^\circ$.
-We remark that these notations will not be confusing in this paper since $x_0$ is clear from the context.
-In fact, the scheme $\bfX^\circ$ will appear in Section \ref{sec:quotient}, and all of $x_0$ there will arise from the unit of a smooth affine group scheme.
+We can resolve this problem in practice by killing additional components at $t=0$.
+For generalities on this refined object, let us note that one can literally generalize the argument of \cite[Section 5.12]{MR0228502} to obtain the following assertion: